The Citizens Foundation: Government Schools Program

 In 2016, TCF's Strategic Development Unit (SDU) initiated the Government Schools Program, under which TCF took over operations at 274 adopted government schools.
 256 of these schools are in Punjab, 8 in Sindh and 5 in KPK and 5 in Baluchistan.

 Distance Learning and Support Program

 To ensure continuity of learning for millions of children who were forced to stay out of school due to lockdowns, TCF developed a TV-based edutainment program named "Ilm Ka Aangan" (The Learning Courtyard), in collaboration with Pakistan Television's Tele-school and the Federal Ministry of Education.

 Allocation of donations

 Being a charitable organisation the sole source of income is donations.
 They receive nearly 80% of the funds from Pakistanis at home, which include corporate sponsorship and individuals.
 The rest of the donations are received from expatriate communities.
 More than 90% of the funds are utilized in the building and running of schools, providing equipment for libraries and science laboratories, children's uniforms, books and snacks.
 The remaining are allocated for administration costs.

+141 Schools for Peace

+In the aftermath of 2014 Peshawar school massacre, one of the world's deadliest school massacres, TCF collaborated in a campaign to build 141 schools, each in the memory of a martyr; 132 children and 9 school staff members.
+Ali Zafar also donated all proceeds from the song "Urain Ge" to support the cause.
+By the tenth anniversary in 2024, TCF announced that the mission to establish 141 units had been completed.